Mbutler1991/seasonedgreetings/README.md

 ## Acknowledgements

-A huge thank you to the Code Institute Hackathon Team and the community team for providing these amazing opportunities for us to particate collaboratively with others.
+A huge thank you to the Code Institute Hackathon Team and the community team for providing these amazing opportunities for us to participate collaboratively with others.

 ## 🌍 Join the Festivities